syreal17/Cardinal/README.md

 # Overview
-CPC Aggregation by Reversing and Dumping in Arrays Lightweight (Cardinal) is a tool that accurately finds the number of arguments at each callsite, or the callsite parameter cardinalities (CPC's) and creates a easily comparable signature by aggregating them per function and dumping the result into a Bloom filter.
+CPC Aggregation by Reversing and Dumping in Arrays Lightweight (CARDINAL) is a tool that can find similarities between binaries compiled with different optimization flags, or even completely different compilers.
+CARDINAL accurately finds the number of arguments at each callsite, also known as the callsite parameter cardinalities (CPC's), and creates a easily comparable signature by aggregating them per function and dumping the result into a Bloom filter.
 Bloom filters are compared via the Jaccard index from which a similarity score is calculated.
-Cardinal is proven to tolerate differences between binaries produced using the same source but different compiler configurations, from using different optimization levels to using completely different compilers.
-We hope that Cardinal paves the way for future static analyses that similarly tolerate radical code transformations like a dynamic analysis, yet still retain the benefits of static analysis
+CARDINAL is proven to tolerate differences between binaries produced using the same source but different compiler configurations, from using different optimization levels to using completely different compilers.
+We hope that CARDINAL paves the way for future static analyses that similarly tolerate radical code transformations like a dynamic analysis, yet still retain the benefits of static analysis

 # Requirements
 * IDA Pro
 * Python 2.7
   * Python modules: `pip install capstone pyelftools pybloom editdistance`
-* Cygwin (Required if running Cardinal on Windows, which is recommended)
+* Cygwin (Required if running CARDINAL on Windows, which is recommended)
 * LLVM (Optional: for ground truth calculation tool, cpc-tool)
 * CMake (Optional: for ground truth calculation tool, cpc-tool)

 # Usage
-## Using Cardinal directly
+## Using CARDINAL directly
 1. `idaw64.exe -A -S"Cardinal/dev/feature_extraction/cpc/ida_cpc_extract_standalone.py -l" name_of_test_binary1.elf` This extracts the CPC features from the binary in the form of newline delimited chains of CPC's.
 Each line or chain represents all the CPC's in one function.
 2. `python Cardinal/dev/similarity/bloom-jaccard/to_bloom.py name_of_test_binary1.elf.cpc.feature` This enters all of the CPC chains into a Bloom filter for quick comparison.
 3. `python Cardinal/dev/similarity/bloom-jaccard/bloom_jaccard_ind.py name_of_test_binary1.elf.cpc.feature.bloom name_of_test_binary2.elf.cpc.feature.bloom` This yields a number between 0 and 1 inclusive.
 0 means none of the CPC chains matched in the bloom filters and 1 means all of the CPC chains matched in the bloom filters.